fattjake/CGTutorial/0-For-Instructor/Lab.markdown

 ![](./3-LabImages/Lab7.png)

-Change all the resizing options to variable (squiggly).
+Change all resizing options to variable (zig zag).
 Rename the path to lineGraphRect.
 Give it a stroke of any color (size and color don't matter here, but you need it to draw something or it won't generate code for it).

 You’ll remove the code that strokes the rectangle when you use this in your code.
-For now, copy and paste your entire method into Xcode (the drawGraphCanvas declaration and all).
+For now, copy and paste your entire method into Xcode (the drawGraph declaration and all).

-You need to change the call in drawRect to include the parameter name (by default Paintcode writes a method that requires the parameter name).

-drawGraphCanvas(viewFrame: rect)
+Note: If you are using the demo version of PaintCode you can get the code generated in the CopiedCode file.
+This is Lab Code v1

 Build and run now.